AmpersandTarski/documentation/tutorial/rap3.md

   * Note that we have not defined any rules about teachers, so anything you fill in, is OK for this system.

 * Try to understand what you see in the script by making other changes to the program.
 Compile and run your changes, to learn by doing.
-Try for instance to register a teacher for each course.
+Try for instance to create a new course with modules and teachers.
 Demonstrate your changes to your peers and discuss the results.

 ## What have you learned?